artsy/Swift-at-Artsy/Beginners/Lesson Two/README.md

 Alright, lesson 2!
+Note that most of the examples in this lesson come from [real code](https://github.com/artsy/eigen/blob/41b00f6fe497de9e902315104089370dea417017/Artsy/Views/Artwork/ARArtworkActionsView.m#L325) we use in Artsy's app.
+Neat!

 ### Overview of last week

 * Any lines beginning with `//` are not classed as code, they're _comments_, and are ignored by the computer.
 * We can make a named reference to a number, or a collection of characters - these are called variables.
 In swift we write that as `var something = 1`.
-* We can do logic on these variable by using `if` statements.
+* We can do logic on these variables by using `if` statements.
 They let us execute code inside some brackets only when the code inside the `if` is true.
 * We looked at using `print("thing")` to send text to a user of the program.
 * Then we looked at `for in` loops, as a way of running code within brackets multiple times.